PHP-DI/PHP-DI/doc/how-it-works.md

 File loaders extend the `DefinitionFileLoader` abstract class.

-Their goal is to read a file containing definitions (PHP, YAML, XML, …) and return a PHP array that will be read by the `ArrayDefinitionSource`.
+Their goal is to read a file containing definitions (PHP, YAML, …) and return a PHP array that will be read by the `ArrayDefinitionSource`.

 ### Definition manager